 CLEP cannot be used on IGETC.
 However, the CSU has a system-wide policy for CLEP exams and awarding transfer credit for admission based on these exams.
-The CSU policy for CLEP can be found at https://calstate.policystat.com/policy/10711339/latest/.
+[CSU policy for CLEP]

 7.4 Other Exams

 College Board and ACT exams cannot be used to satisfy IGETC requirements (e.g., SAT I, SAT II, Subject Tests, Achievement Tests).